vishalnomula/AgileApesV2.7/README.md

 available to the general public.
 This was deemed impractical as the app is currently still in development and thus a dummy Facebook account with login credentials was created to allow for testing of the API.
 The credentials are as follows:
-Email: harry_fdfhcam_schrocksky@ftbnw.net
+Email: harry_fdfhcam_schrocksky@ftbnw.net,
 Password: testuser1

 ## Authors:
-Vishal Nomula
+Vishal Nomula,
-Ajay Mariswamy
+Ajay Mariswamy,
 Srishti Jain